The Santa Fe Woodturning Lab is the private studio of Laura Yeats, Wood Artist.

 In 2018 Laura formed the Santa Fe Woodturning Lab to introduce additional instructors and expand instructional offerings.

-The Lab is located adjacent to MAKE Santa Fe in the Siler District and provides training and certification classes for MAKE members.
+The Lab is located adjacent to MAKE Santa Fe in the Siler District.

 LAURA YEATS | INSTRUCTOR